BeeHive-org/5-choice-serial-reaction-time/documentation/testpage2.md

 ![](images/Ass_full.PNG)

 The chamber is used to track mice reaction time using light as a training cue.
 We will cover the step by step process of making the chamber in this section.
 >i [3d printer]{qty: 1, cat:machine} and  [Laser cutter]{qty: 1, cat:machine}  are OPTIONAL.
-If you dont have them you can out source the services from your local supplier.
+If you dont have them you can outsource the services from your local supplier.

 {{BOM}}

->i If you have out sourced the printed and laser cut parts.
+>i If you have outsourced the printed and laser cut parts.
 You migth need to inform your supplier to have  [PLA filament]{Qty: 400g, cat: material} for printing and [clear plastic sheet]{Qty: 1, cat: material} for laser cutting.

 ## Electronics box{pagestep}